Register for CERTESL classes

 - Once your application for admission has been accepted, you will be eligible to register for courses using the University of Saskatchewan’s online system known as PAWS (Personalized Access to Web Services).
 Information on how to access PAWS will be sent to you by email in your admission letter.

 - All students are strongly encouraged to register in their course(s) by August 15 (Term 1), December 15 (Term 2) and April 15 (Spring and Summer session) to ensure that any course materials arrive before the start of classes.
 This is particularly important for Term 2 courses because University services (including the Bookstore) close for the holiday season on December 24 and do not re-open until the start of Term 2.

 - Approximately one week before the start of term, go to https://paws.usask.ca/

-- Your course syllabus and materials will be posted online in Blackboard in PAWS on teh start date of the term.
-You must buy your textbooks through the bookstore.
+- Your course syllabus and materials will be posted online in Blackboard in PAWS on the start date of the term.
+You may buy your textbooks through the University bookstore.
 In addition, you must follow this protocol in order to access the online course discussion forum.

-- Log intpo PAWS using your Network Services ID (NSID) and password.
+- Log into PAWS using your Network Services ID (NSID) and password.

 - Click on "Course Tools" link located in the upper right corner.

-- If you are new to the Blackboard Learning System, click on the "Help" tab in the top right hand corner to view blackboard tutorials, help documents and videos.
+- If you are new to the Blackboard Learning System, click on the "Help" tab in the top right corner to view Blackboard tutorials, help documents and videos.

-- Once you have reviewed the help tab, click on the "My Courses" tab in the top right hand corner.
+- Once you have reviewed the help tab, click on the "My Courses" tab in the top right corner.
 Click on the course(s) listed.

 - Review the course syllabus for information on required materials, textbooks, your instructor and how to submit assignments.
 These items can be found in the menu on the left side of the page.